percona/pmm-doc/docs/get-started/backup/mysql_prerequisites.md

     - [`qpress`][PERCONA_QPRESS].

 !!! caution alert alert-warning "Important"
-       The versions of each must be compatible with the installed version of MySQL.
+       Make sure that the versions of xtrabackup, xbcloud, xbstream, and qpress are fully compatible with the currently installed version of MySQL on the system.